What is the Wim Hof Method? (Pt. 1)

 How Does The Wim Hof Breathing Work?

 In short Wim’s hyperventilation technique bombards our bodies with oxygen altering our inner chemical balance.

-This is important because the modern human has a tendency to be more acidic thanks to processed foods, poor hydration choices, pollution, stress etc. This acidity relates to inflammation, tissue injury and plays a strong role in activation of pain receptors.
+This is important because the modern human has a tendency to be more acidic thanks to processed foods, poor hydration choices, pollution, stress, etc. This acidity relates to inflammation, tissue injury and plays a strong role in the activation of pain receptors.

-As a general rule a neutral ph (measure of acidity) is seven.
+As a general rule, a neutral ph (a measure of acidity) is seven.
 Anything lower is considered more acidic and anything up to fourteen is considered more alkaline.